riccardoklinger/osmdata.xyz/README.md

 ![osmdata.xyz logo](https://github.com/michaelmgis/osmdata.xyz/blob/master/logos/osmdata_logo_power_wide_300dpi.png)

 # osmdata.xyz | global osm extracts
 This project deals with extracting all primary features regarding the OpenStreetMap project and their related tags.
 The data sets are provided as Geopackage.
+Each extract represents a key value (e.g. building or highway), whereby all prepared tags are always contained in the same way (see. mapping.yml).

 ## Extracts are available on
 https://download.osmdata.xyz/